alexanderrich/exploration_consumption/doc/journal/paper.md

 videos at will, without having to hold down the space bar to keep the video playing.

-To simplify and improve the exploratory choice task, in Experiment 2 there is a single machine, rather than six.
-Rather than the machine "processing" for four trials in the delayed condition, outcomes are added to a "work queue" that delays the consumption task by eight trials.
-This is both simpler and increases the delay length.
+To simplify and improve the exploratory choice task, in Experiment 2 there was a single machine, rather than six.
+Rather than the machine "processing" for four trials in the delayed condition, outcomes were added to a "work queue" that delayed the consumption task by eight trials.
+This was both simpler and increased the delay length.
 The visual appearance of the exploratory choice task was also redesigned to make the statistics of the task more transparent.